-and risk management plans, or they could develop new risk assessment or plans.
+Under Priority 1 (Improving risk assessment, anticipation, and disaster risk management planning), this call for proposals will co-finance activities that aim to assess and quantify risks and/or prepare management plans for risks with a multicountry or cross-border impact.
+Proposals could either build on and/or expand existing risk assessments and risk management plans, or they could develop new risk assessment or plans.
 In addition, proposals aiming to enhance the availability of tools and guidelines on risk assessment, disaster loss data analysis, and risk management planning are also encouraged.
 Projects under this priority should follow a multi-hazard approach.

-Under Priority 2 (Risk awareness), this call for proposals co-finances activities that aim to enhance risk awareness and preparedness of the population, including through increasing the overall level of risk awareness, prevention and preparedness measures amongst the population, improving public access to disaster risk information, and enhancing the culture of risk prevention and self-protection.
+Under Priority 2 (Increasing risk awareness and preparedness of the population), this call for proposals co-finances activities that aim to enhance risk awareness, understanding and preparedness of the population, including through increasing the overall level of risk awareness, prevention and preparedness of individuals and communities, improving public access to disaster risk information, and enhancing the culture of risk prevention, self-protection, readiness and pro-active engagement of citizens.
 Proposals aiming to increase the availability of tools and guidelines on raising citizens' awareness on disaster risks are also eligible.

-Under Priority 3 (Early Warning), this call for proposals will co-finance activities that aim to build and improve forecasting, detection and monitoring capabilities, as well as public warning and alert systems.
+Under Priority 3 (Enhancing Early Warning), this call for proposals will co-finance activities that aim to build and improve forecasting, detection and monitoring capabilities, as well as public warning and alert systems.
 Proposals should demonstrate that they build on previous efforts or that there is an identified gap for the action.
-Proposals which promote the use of new technologies, such as Artificial Intelligence, are also encouraged.
+Proposals which promote the use of new technologies, such as Artificial Intelligence or Machine Learning, are also encouraged.